 What you will need:

 - An unmodified, "clean" Super Mario World ROM.
-If you are unsure whether your ROM is clean, run it through this
+If you are unsure whether your ROM is clean, run it through ROMclean!

-- The .bps patch you want to play!
-I will use this hack
+- The .bps patch of the ROM hack you want to play!
+I will use the VLDC9 hack as an example.

 Here's an example of these files:

-Now, to start things off you will have to open Floating IPS (aka Flips) by double clicking it.
+Now, to start things off you will need to open Flips.
 It should look like this:

 How do I play the patched ROM?